deep-org/website/content/post/materials-dataio/01_datacleanr/index.markdown

 The `output` can be used directly in `datacleanr`, but a few additional steps make the subsequent processing considerably more efficient.
 Through `RAPTOR`'s alignment process, all rings are assumed to originate on a planar coordinate system at `(0,0)`, causing overlap during plotting.
-We will add space out the individual rings, and add factors for grouping, which will be used to visualize years and rows individually.
+We will space out annual rings, and add factors for grouping, which will be used to visualize years and rows individually.

 ```r